Cynnig lefel-A nodweddiadol

 Hyd y Cwrs

-In choosing to study the Mathematics and Drama and Theatre Studies degree at Aberystwyth University you’ll immerse yourself in two rigorous and challenging disciplines.
+Mathematics and Drama and Theatre Studies, at Aberystwyth University, will allow you to immerse yourself in two rigorous and challenging disciplines.

-Graduates of the Mathematics Degree are in significant demand across many industries for their problem-solving abilities, clear analytical thought processes and capacity for logical argument, whilst the intellectual, practical and transferable skills acquired whilst studying Drama and Theatre Studies will prepare you for a variety of careers in the creative arts and beyond.
+Graduates of the degree are in significant demand across many industries for their Mathematical problem-solving abilities, clear analytical thought processes and capacity for logical argument.
+While the intellectual, practical and transferable skills acquired whilst studying Drama and Theatre Studies will prepare you for a variety of careers in the creative arts and beyond.

 Ar y brig ym Mhrydain am ansawdd y dysgu ym maes Mathemateg.
 (The Good University Guide 2018, The Times & Sunday Times).